 - Available: Sign up here

-You can choose how much money to load onto the card and your children will be cleared to make approved purchases so long as a money balance backs up the card.
+Greenlight works like a prepaid debit card, allowing you to transfer money onto the card for your child to pay for expenses at approved locations.
+You can choose how much money to load onto the card, and your child will be cleared to make approved purchases so long as a money balance backs up the card.

 If your child asks for extra money to get added to the card, you can have them take a photo of the purchase they want to make and receive your approval.
-This gives you control and allows kids to discuss with you why a purchase either is a good or bad idea.
+This gives you control and allows you to have discussions with your child about why a purchase might be a good or bad idea.
+And if your child has a job, they can add their own funds to the card via direct deposit.

-This financial product can be an effective learning tool for helping kids to understand why saving should be a priority as well as to help parents simplify paying an allowance or tracking chores.
+The Greenlight debit card is a good choice for parents looking to teach their kids the importance of saving money and making prudent financial decisions.
+This financial product can be an effective learning tool for helping kids to understand why saving should be a priority and how to simplify paying an allowance or tracking chores.

-Read more in our Greenlight Card review.
+Read more in our Greenlight card review or sign up today.

-- Greenlight is the only debit card letting you choose the exact stores where kids can spend on the card.
+- Greenlight offers flexible parental controls for each child and real-time notifications of each transaction.
+And it's the only debit card that lets you choose the exact stores where kids can spend on the card.

-- Parents can use this app to teach them how to invest with a brokerage account through Greenlight Max and Greenlight Infinity plans.
+- Parents can use this app to teach kids how to invest with a brokerage account through Greenlight Max and Greenlight Infinity plans.

-- Unlike many apps that simply provide features and controls, Greenlight is also designed to spark discussions with children about spending, investing, and more, fostering more education.
+- Unlike many apps that simply provide features and controls, Greenlight is also designed to spark discussions with children about spending, investing, and more, fostering a better educational experience.

 - Best-in-class parental controls (can prohibit specific stores)